lucsch/rustre/docs/source/index.rst

-RUSTRE documentation
+RUSTRE
 ######################

-conversion and manipulation of tabular data
+Here is the documentation for RUSTRE, a tool for merging and manipulating xlsx files.

+RUSTRE can be downloaded for free at: https://github.com/lucsch/rustre

 .. toctree::